Here are some of the best and worst practices of loyalty programs.

 Shop here and get a petrol voucher worth 2 cents a litre.
 But wait.
 Now the other place is offering four cents!
 Discounts only go one direction – down.
 Price warfare is not a nice place to be.

-Based on the article “Your Loyalty Program is Betraying You” by Joseph Nunes and Xavier Dreze in Harvard Business Review, April 2006.
+“Your Loyalty Program is Betraying You” by Joseph Nunes and Xavier Dreze in Harvard Business Review, April 2006.